 A good scene has to reveal both character and a plot point.

-I write romance novels, so my immediate thought for the scene with the seemingly mousy woman taking on the townspeople who look down on her family is to add a moment in the development of a love relationship.
-For instance, as a result of the confrontation, the son of the most judgmental old biddy in town suddenly sees the poor woman in a new light and takes action of some kind, perhaps on her behalf.
+I write romance novels, so I have an immediate thought for the scene with the seemingly mousy woman taking on the townspeople who look down on her family.
+This is just the right moment to add a plot point in the development of a love relationship.
+For instance, the son of the most judgmental old biddy in town might suddenly see the poor woman in a courageous new light.
+He might take action of some kind, perhaps on her behalf.
 In fact the scene could be from his POV.

 Creating a Scene: Tip #3

 Once your heroine has had her confrontation, you don’t have to go on revealing her backbone.
 She’ll continue to show it, of course, but now you need to reveal other attributes: resourcefulness, kindness, whatever.

 Same goes for a character’s motivation.
 Once it’s been established – the hero needs to avenge his brother’s murder – you don’t have to continually remind the reader that he is driven by honor and justice.
 He surely has other personality traits.
 He may be a guy who often blunders, but he always makes things right.
 Or maybe he’s afraid of snakes, like Indiana Jones.